-Web of Science covers approximately 12 000 journals in the areas of science, social science, arts, humanities and proceedings for over 120,000 conferences.
+Web of Science covers approximately 34K+ journals in the areas of science, social science, arts and humanities.

 For online training by Web of Science click here.

 To go directly to a list of slide presentations to help you use the database click here.

 ISI Highly Cited Researchers, published by Thomson Reuters, is a database of highly cited scientific researchers going back to 1981.
 It contains biographical information on researchers and includes a full listing of publications by each author.
 The database can be searched by name, institution or area of research.

 It is a free resource available at www.ISIhighlycited.com.

 An author can use Web of Science to find out his/her total number of citations or to find citation counts for an individual article to determine how often it was cited.

 Web of Science provides multidisciplinary coverage of over 12,300 high-impact journals, reports, conference proceedings and books.
 It covers Sciences well, but has a limited coverage for Social Sciences and Arts and Humanities.

 If your publications are not indexed by Web of Science (WoS) it is possible to search the indexed journals, conference papers, books in WoS for citations to your publications using the 'Cited Reference' Search.